 Claim 1: "Superintelligence that can significantly outperform all humans on essentially all cognitive tasks"

 This describes a hypothetical entity that current architectures cannot produce.
 LLMs pattern-match training data at scale.
 No current or foreseeable scaling of these architectures produces such capabilities, as they remain bound by training data patterns.
-Increasing model size improves pattern-matching fidelity but does not create general cognitive capabilities.
 The systems cannot form goals, cannot pursue multi-step plans across sessions, and cannot learn from interaction in ways that generalize beyond their training distribution.
+This claim commits Governance Traceability Displacement (see Section 6.1) by treating enhanced Derivative processing as potential Authentic Authority.

 Claim 2: "Ranging from human economic obsolescence and disempowerment, losses of freedom, civil liberties, dignity, and control, to national security risks and even potential human extinction"

 These risks require agency.
 A pattern matcher cannot "disempower" humans any more than a calculator can.
-Humans using these tools can certainly cause harms through biased algorithms, surveillance systems, or manipulative applications, but these are human choices about tool deployment, not autonomous system actions.
+Humans using these tools can cause harms through biased algorithms, surveillance systems, or manipulative applications, but these are human choices about tool deployment, not autonomous system actions.
+This violates Inference Accountability by displacing responsibility from Authentic Agency to Derivative systems.

 Claim 3: Polling showing "64% believe superhuman AI shouldn't be made until proven safe or controllable"